 - Developing plans to help you manage after our work has ended.

 - Signposting you to other sources of information, support, and guidance.

-The Mental Health Adviser will talk with you about your mental health condition and how it impacts on your life at university and your ability to study.
+The Mental Health Advisor will talk with you about your mental health condition and how it impacts on your life at university and your ability to study.
 They can offer you practical advice and guidance on managing your mental health which may include signposting to other services, putting in place reasonable adjustments, accessing study coaches, and exploring whether you are eligible for DSA funding.
-The Mental Health Adviser can also liaise with academic staff and other support services, if appropriate and with your consent, to enable you to engage with your university life as fully as possible.
+The Mental Health Advisor can also liaise with academic staff and other support services, if appropriate and with your consent, to enable you to engage with your university life as fully as possible.

 Are my appointments with a Counsellor confidential?

 Under normal circumstances, everything you tell your counsellor is kept confidential.

 There are, however, rare and expectional circumstances when confidentiality can be broken, such as: